 Cleaning and maintenance can be thought of as the day-to-day maintenance of the property.
 This is an allowed expense provided it is only for common areas and daily cleanliness.
 These expenses are also limited to the days the rental days and not personal use days.
 In other words, if you’re living there and have it professionally cleaned, that doesn’t count.

 Many property owners have contracts with local services to maintain the property on an ongoing basis to ensure your property is in working and usable order.
 This may include such services as window cleaning, dusting, appliance cleaning and upkeep.
-Only these types of services are allowed, any type of structural repairs and or changes must be allocated to the cost basis of the property.
+Any type of structural repairs and or changes must be allocated to the cost basis of the property.

 Finally, let’s go over repairs.
-On occasion, there may be a need for repairs an appliance, touch up some painting, or some task that does not require a major renovation of the property structure.
+There may be appliance repairs, touch up painting, or a similar non-major renovation of the property structure.
 These costs which are ordinary and necessary are deductible in accordance with the rental period of time.

 These costs are usually deductible against the income of the rental property.
 But, as always, you must not include those periods of personal use.